ecdestro/nthroot/README.md

 ```
 Needs exactly two positive real number arguments for the radicand (the number under the radical) and the index (the number in the upper left corner of the radical)

-Python version built for Python3
+Python version built for Python3.
+Uses x<sup>(1.0/n)</sup> to calculate the nth root
 ```
 python nthroot.py radicand index
 ```

 # The Maths

-This program approximates the nth root of a given number by way of natural logarithms.
+This C program approximates the nth root of a given number by way of natural logarithms.

 Suppose that the natural logarithm of the nth root of x is equal to the natural log of x all over n: